SydAirAhd74/Smart_v0.0/README.md

 ## Demo Video Link
 Please follow the video from [Youtube](https://youtu.be/Knx02Makn1Y) for a demo on how to use the software

-Was originally made as part of IWTSD (Department of Defence) Smart Summary challenge on Innocentive platform
+Was originally made as part of IWTSD (Department of Defense) Smart Summary challenge on Innocentive platform